 Date: August 2013

 Deep Sea World North Queensferry is one of Scotland’s most attractive aquariums.
 It is home to not only animals that live in the ocean but also land animals too and there are a lot of different exhibits to enjoy.
 Deep Sea World North Queensferry is a fantastic day out for families but also for couples.
 We were offered to embark on a behind the scenes tour learning about how Deep Sea World works and how they quarantine animals.
-Additionally Deep Sea World have their own mini restaurant where food and drinks can be purchased.
+Additionally, Deep Sea World has their own mini restaurant where food and drinks can be purchased.

 The day we chose to go was not too busy, even though it was the school holidays.
 We managed to get plenty of opportunities to see the animals up close.